s3chs/tract-test/README.md

 This project includes the development and implementation of three end-to-end test scenarios using **Playwright with TypeScript**, along with additional edge cases, architectural choices, and stability improvements.

 In order to run the tests, please use the "npx playwright test --headed" command as written in the scripts !
-I focused on Chromium but feel free to play with the workers and launch it with Firefox also
+I focused on the use of the Chromium browser for this exercice.
 ---

 ## 🛠️ Technology Stack